albertodev01/fraction/example/README.md

 print("$egyptian"); // 1/2 + 1/10
 ```

-When you print an `EgyptianFraction` object, you get the egyptian fraction representation of the input you passed.
-An exception will be thrown if you pass in a negative fraction.
+When you print an `EgyptianFraction` object, you get the egyptian fraction representation of the fraction you passed via constructor.